 Researchers found that meditation can decrease the amount of neural activity in the anterior cingulate cortex, insula, and thalamus, thus helping increase pain tolerance.
 The more experienced the meditator, the more tolerant they appeared to be to pain.

 The parts of the brain that regulate physical pain can be affected and changed by mindfulness meditation.
 Because physical pain involves a subjective experience, researchers found that mindfulness meditation can provide people a way to change their perception of their pain, and thus provide some pain relief.

 1 in 4 deaths in the United States is related to heart disease.
 It’s a growing epidemic that, up until recently, has been only treated with drugs, exercise, and diet.
 However, there’s another factor: the mind.
 Meditation is already showing promise and some evidence in helping decrease the risk of heart disease among people that meditate regularly.

 Researchers investigating the potential for meditation to reduce blood pressure reviewed several studies to determine the usefulness of meditation for patients looking to lower their blood pressure.
 They concluded that there’s a lot of promise in the use of meditation as a way to treat hypertension and prehypertension in patients.
 They saw meditation as both a prevention and treatment option for decreasing blood pressure as just a few of the scientific benefits of meditation.

 88. Dealing with inflammatory disorders

-In a randomized trial that looked at the effects mindfulness meditation, researchers saw a decreased levels of CRP (C-reactive protein) in overweight and obese participants.
+In a randomized trial that looked at the effects of mindfulness meditation, researchers saw a decreased levels of CRP (C-reactive protein) in overweight and obese participants.
 C-reactive protein is produced by the liver when it’s responding to inflammation.
-When participants used mindfulness for 2 months, there was a significant decrease.
+When participants used mindfulness for two months, there was a significant decrease.

 89. Manage menopause symptoms